veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 ### Usage

-In your CMS permissions, grant backend users the new permission to `access CiviCRM Mosaico`.

 If you haven't used Mosaico before, consult the the demo and tutorial materials from http://mosaico.io/index.html.

 To send a new mailing, simply navigate to "Mailings => New Mailing".
 The CiviMail-Mosaico UI should appear.